Last updated: May 2026

 VAT (Value Added Tax) creates significant cash flow pressure by forcing you to pay tax authorities before collecting from customers.
 Your VAT number is the unique identifier that enables you to charge VAT and reclaim it on purchases.

 The fundamental challenge occurs because you must collect VAT from customers and pay it to tax authorities on a fixed schedule regardless of whether customers have paid you.
-This timing gap strains working capital for ecommerce businesses.
+This timing gap strains working capital for Ecommerce businesses, and it compounds the broader DTC cash flow trap that kills brands before they scale.

 The typical VAT cash flow cycle works like this: